marekjm/pake/README.md

 ### PAKE

-By design, PAKE is a distributed system for distribution of Python source modules.
+PAKE is a distributed system for distribution of Python source modules.

 However, it doesn't operate on *Python-specific* files only and can be used to distribute any kind of data - let it be text files, binary files and whatever you may throw at it.